annenkov/two-level/README.md

 | fibrantlimits.lean  | a proof of the theorem that every Reedy fibrant diagram on a category with finite type of objects has a fibrant limit
 | simplicial.lean     | initial definition of semi-simplicial types (work in progress)
 | facts.lean          | some auxiliary lemmas which we could not find in the standard library
+| types/*             | examples of reasoning in the inner (fibrant) theore.
+Mainly, ported from Lean 2 HoTT library.

 # Compilation